LluisRamon/relenium/README.md

 ## Selenium

 [Selenium] is a portable software testing framework for web applications.
 Some members of the [Barcelona R user group], (Aleix Ruiz de Villa, Andreu Vall and Lluis Ramon) are developing a selenium package for the R programming language.
-Our aim is to use it for web scrapping directly from R.
+Our aim is to use it for web scraping directly from R.

 [Barcelona R user group]: http://rugbcn.wordpress.com/
 [Selenium]: http://docs.seleniumhq.org/